Muhammed Gwady: Scientific journals

 Some of the medical and scientific journals he edited and supervised are Zagazig University Medical Journal (ZUMJ), the Journal of the Egyptian Society of Cardiology, The Egyptian Journal of Applied Sciences (EJAS), Zagazig University Environmental Journal, the Egyptian Journal of Surgery, African Journal of Dermatology, the Journal of the National Cancer Institute, the Journal of Language, Culture and Civilization (JLCC), and the Journal of Environment and Society, Zagazig University.

 Cultural journals

-Gwady has written for Al-Hilal, Al-Musawar, Al-Faisal Scientific, National Guard, Ebdaa, Rose al-Yūsuf, Al-Urdun Al-Jadid', Doha, Book World, Your Health, Future Science Journal, Al Ahram Al Arabi, Scientific Medical Journal, October, and Minbar al-Islam magazines.
+Gwady wrote for Al-Hilal, Al-Musawar, Al-Faisal Scientific, National Guard, Ebdaa, Rose al-Yūsuf, Al-Urdun Al-Jadid, Doha, Book World, Your Health, Future Science Journal, Al Ahram Al Arabi, Scientific Medical Journal, October, and Minbar al-Islam magazines.

 Encyclopedias

 Encyclopedia of Islamic Thought for the Ministry of Justice and Islamic Affairs (2002-2004).
 Encyclopedia of Egyptian National Figures for the State Information Service (1985-1993).
 Encyclopedia of Arab and Muslim Scholars and Writers for the Arab League Educational, Cultural and Scientific Organization (ALECSO).
 Lexicon of Arabic Literature for the American University.
 The Children's Encyclopedia of Kuwait.
 Glossary of Historical Terminology issued by Academy of the Arabic Language in Cairo.
 Encyclopedia of Islam for the Ministry of Justice and Islamic Affairs.
 Encyclopedia of Islamic Civilization for the Ministry of Justice and Islamic Affairs.
 Encyclopedia of Islamic Concepts and Aal al-Bayt Encyclopedia for Royal Aal al-Bayt Institute for Islamic Thought.
 Encyclopedia of 19th and 20th Century Egyptian Luminaries with Bibliotheca Alexandrina (2004-2011).